titom73/ansible-junos-ztp/README.md

 junos_software = "junos-srxsme-15.1X49-D50.3-domestic.tgz"
 ```

+Structure of this inventory file is based on the syntax used in the [EVPN/VXLAN repository](https://github.com/JNPRAutomate/ansible-junos-evpn-vxlan).
+It means, you can easily merge both project to setup a complete POC.

 # 6. Variables

 All variables are stored in the [ztp.yaml](group_vars/).
 Description is available in this directory.